renpy/renpy/sphinx/source/web.rst

 an image named `web-presplash`, `.jpg`, `.png` or `.webp`, and it will replace the default.

+The `.webp` format allows for an animated presplash image, if that's required.

 Icon
 ---------

 The Web page icon can be customized by putting an image file with the name `web-icon.png` in the base directory of your project.
 This image must have a minimum resolution of 512x512 and its width and height must be equal.
 If no custom image is given, the default Ren'Py icon is used.